zenglenn42/menu-drawer/README.md

 ```
 ## [Summary](#contents)

 By altering the input data schema and customizing two reducers, I morphed a nested accordion into a `React Router-ready` menu drawer using some inversion-of-control ideas introduced [here](https://github.com/zenglenn42/inversion-of-control/blob/master/README.md).
 It took about 200 lines of code plus some router boilerplate.
+No new state variables were required.

 I used _way_ too many inline styles, but that can be cleaned up in post. ;-)
 I've got something I can start integrating into other projects of mine.